A0005/IT-Support-Labs/Ticket 9 RDP Access Error.md

 <img width="900" alt="3" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/f6c35786-4c08-4ee1-a1c7-d682951d7400">
 <br />

-4 - In the Windows 11 VM log in with the domain user and navigate to the Remote Desktop settings.
+4 - In the Windows 11 VM login with the domain user and navigate to the Remote Desktop settings.
 You can see that this VM is denying access through RDP. <br/>
 <img width="900" alt="4" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/0c9aa4a2-6f61-441d-ac0d-60a13718953c">
 <br />